-- Alts: Turn your alternate character's inventories into storage.
+- Use Alts for Storage: Turn your alternate character’s inventories into storage.

 - Obtain 33 additional Inventory Slots on each character through questing.
 View all Inventory Expansion Quests

-- Storage Housing: Purchase a House > Storage with Contribution Points
+- Use Housing for Storage: Purchase a House > Storage with Contribution Points

 - Cheapest Storage for Velia: Toscani Farm after purchasing Lodging for more workers (House 6-2 gives 12 storage for 3 Contribution Points)